centreon/centreon-broker/doc/user/modules.rst

 cleanup_check_interval  How often the cleanup thread should run.
 This
-                        thread cleans multiple tables of the database containing outdated data.
+                        thread cleans multiple tables of the database containing outdated data. with_state_events       Generate host/service state events.
+This is an *experimental* feature used to compute
+                        real-time BI information.
 ======================= ===============================================

 Example